IBMTechSales/klp-workshop-labs/4310-TX-WebSphere_Automation/README.md

         cd /home/ibmuser/WAS-Automation-LabFiles/lab1-CVE

+2. Type `sudo yum install sshpass` to install the sshpass tool.
+This allows commands in the script to be executed without having to enter passwords.
+When prompted, enter `y` to complete the installation.

-2. Run the shell script to configure WebSphere Automation
+4. Run the shell script to configure WebSphere Automation:

         ./wsa-setup.sh

     The script runs without any user interaction.

-3. When the script completes, verify the "Test-Connection" Ansible playbook ran successfully, as illustrated in the console output.
+5. When the script completes, verify that the **test-connection** Ansible playbook ran successfully, as illustrated in the console output.

-    You should see the message `TEST PASSED`, which indicates that WebSphere automation is properly configured.
+    You should see the message **TEST PASSED**, which indicates that WebSphere automation is properly configured.

     ![](./lab1-media/media/v51-004.png)